Your back catalog as a searchable library. Plus subtitles you'd actually ship.

 Search for a command to run...

-SRT, WebVTT, karaoke VTT, and JSON — with 6 platform presets (TikTok, Reels, YouTube, Netflix-style, Podcast, Broadcast/TV) and full constraint control.
+SRT, WebVTT, karaoke VTT, and JSON exports with platform presets for TikTok, Reels, YouTube, Netflix-style, podcasts, and broadcast.
+Real control over CPL, CPS, and gap timing.

 What people use this for

-• Export SRT subtitles for CapCut, Premiere Pro, Final Cut Pro, DaVinci Resolve
+• Export SRT subtitles for CapCut, Premiere Pro, Final Cut Pro, and DaVinci Resolve

-• Copy takeaways and summaries into Notion, Obsidian, or social posts
+• Copy chapter outlines and takeaways into Notion, Obsidian, or social drafts

 FAQ